Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport: Section II: Disorder-renormalized vertex and orbital Hall conductivity

-As shown above the, symmetry and energy dependency of $\tilde J_x$ are key in determining the correct physical behavior of the extrinsic orbital response.
-From Eq. (\ref{eq:renormalized_Jx}), the expression of the extrinsic Hall conductivity (OHC) reported in the main text can be obtained via a final momentum (``bubble'') integration:
+The above considerations show that the symmetry and energy dependency of $\tilde J_x$ are key in determining the correct physical behavior of the extrinsic orbital response.
+From Eqs. (\ref{eq:renormalized_Jx1})-(\ref{eq:renormalized_Jx2}), the expressions of the OHC reported in the main text can be obtained from the $\tilde J_x - \mathcal{J}_y^z$--bubble via a final momentum integration: